Is Microsoft Teams More Popular Than Slack? Yes, but …

 Microsoft Teams ties closely to Office, Skype, and Microsoft’s cloud services, but the company is far behind the third-party integrations that Slack offers and the overall quality and polish.
 At the same time, Slack feels a little behind on the video and audio calling front, as Microsoft has deeply integrated Skype and it makes holding meetings and recording them a lot easier.

-Stewart Butterfield, the cofounder and CEO of Slack (and in another life, the cofounder of Flickr), was quick to pooh-pooh Microsoft’s numbers, comparing Teams to the faltered Google+ when speaking at a conference this week.
+Stewart Butterfield, the cofounder and CEO of Slack (and in another life, the cofounder of Flickr), has traditionally discounted the competition between the two applications, at times comparing Teams to the faltered Google+.
+He argued in May that Teams’ success is the result of a not entirely successful bundling campaign.

 To put it all another way: While Teams may be beating out Slack, the two products (along with their competitors) each take different approaches to driving conversation within an organization.
 When it comes to the one that works best for your needs, your mileage may vary.